neutmute/loggly-csharp/readme.md

 ## Logging Events

-Create a new `Logger` with your input key:
+Create a new `Logger` with your customer token:

-	var logger = new Logger("my-long-key-that-i-got-when-setting-up-my-http-input");
+	var logger = new Logger("my-long-key-that-i-got-when-setting-up-customer-tokens");

 Use either a synchronous or asynchronous `Log` method.